Zheng Kai (Hangzhou)

-Zheng Kai (郑凯, born March 11, 1986) is a Chinese actor known for his roles in television series such as The The Flame's Daughter, Scarlet Heart, and The Legend of Xiangxi.
+Zheng Kai (郑凯, born March 11, 1986) is a Chinese actor known for his roles in television series such as The Flame's Daughter, Scarlet Heart, and The Legend of Xiangxi.

 Early life and education

 Born in Hangzhou, Zhejiang Province, Zheng showed early talent in sprinting before transitioning to dance during middle school at Hangzhou Art School.
 He was admitted to Beijing Film Academy's prestigious undergraduate performance program in 2004.